aylainggs/Baking-me-crazy/README.md

 This project was cerated by myself in 2023 for an Honours module (IMY 774 - Virtual Environments).
-The game requires players to decoarte a cake in virtual reality.
+The game requires players to decorate a cake in virtual reality.

 Specs:
 * Unity